 And it’s not just schools.
 Liable entities could also include day cares, summer camps and private organizations, like the YMCA.Establishing Liability

-It can be challenging to establish liability against a school or coach following a sports injury for a number of reasons.
+It can be challenging for a Fort Lauderdale sports injury attorney to establish liability against a school or coach following a sports injury for a number of reasons.
 Among those:

 - Sovereign immunity.
 This is a legal doctrine that prevents the government and its subdivisions (i.e., a school district) from being sued without its consent.
 Per F.S. § 769.28 , are a number of exceptions for this rule, and a school that is negligent in failing to supervise or protect students in its care may be held responsible for this.
 But sovereign immunity is a common – and sometimes effective –defense.